Jenn Braun

 Contains: Wheat · Egg

-Historically, from a colour standpoint, products manufactured in or exported to Canada were advised to declare the use of food colouring in an ingredient statement simply as “colour”.
-The CFIA’s new guidelines state where ‘colour’ was previously accepted, food companies must now declare all used colours by their common names.
-For example, “Allura Red” must be declared on the label if using the popular synthetic colourant.
+Historically, from a color standpoint, products manufactured in or exported to Canada were advised to declare the use of food coloring in an ingredient statement simply as “color”.
+The CFIA’s new guidelines state where ‘color’ was previously accepted, food companies must now declare all used colors by their common names.
+For example, “Allura Red” must be declared on the label if using the popular synthetic colorant.

-Specifically, the CFIA states the following about the 2021 labeling changes for food colours:
+Specifically, the CFIA states the following about the 2021 labeling changes for food colors:

 Canada will also allow for the use of the U.S. common name in conjunction with the common name; e.g., “Allura Red (Red 40)”.